marmelab/react-admin/docs/ReferenceArrayField.md

 ## `perPage`

 `<ReferenceArrayField>` fetches *all* the related fields, and puts them all in a `ListContext`.
-If a record has a large number of related records, it my be a good idea to limit the number of displayed records.
+If a record has a large number of related records, it may be a good idea to limit the number of displayed records.
 The `perPage` prop allows to create a client-side pagination for the related records.

 For instance, to limit the display of related records to 10, you can use the following code: